MicrosoftDocs/visualstudio-docs/docs/profiling/profiling-with-benchmark-dotnet.md

 - Visual Studio 2022 version 17.9 or later

-- Your .NET console project must include the following two NuGet packages:
+- Your benchmark project must include the following two NuGet packages:

   - [BenchmarkDotNET](https://www.nuget.org/packages/BenchmarkDotNet/)
   - [Microsoft.VisualStudio.DiagnosticsHub.BenchmarkDotNetDiagnosers](https://www.nuget.org/packages/Microsoft.VisualStudio.DiagnosticsHub.BenchmarkDotNetDiagnosers)

 ## Collect Benchmark.NET data

+1. Create a console project.

+   The benchmark functions must be added to a .NET console application.
+These can be wrapper functions that reference other project types.

 1. Set your build to a Release build instead of a Debug build.